awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 For example, if you’ve recently updated your AWS Control Tower landing zone for release 2\.3, which enables the Asia Pacific \(Sydney\) region, deploying the 2\.3 release updates the landing zone, but it does not update each individual account\.

-If you have not updated your landing zone for AWS Control Tower release 2\.3, and if you do not require your workloads to run in the Asia Pacific \(Sydney\) region, consider remaining at release 2\.2\.
-As long as release 2\.2 is in effect, the behavior of deploying detective guardrails to accounts is unchanged\.

 If you try to enable a detective guardrail before updating your accounts, you may see an error message similar to this one:

 `AWS Control Tower can't enable the selected guardrail on this OU.
 AWS Control Tower cannot apply the guardrail on the OU ou-xxx-xxxxxxxx, because child accounts have dependencies that are missing.
 Update all child accounts under the OU, then try again.`